In the classic, and arguably best, installment of the Rocky series, the Italian Stallion has to deal with the loss of his best friend, Apollo Creed.

 He had a reason that went much deeper than getting a shiny new belt or a new Trans Am.

-And when you can find your reason to turn down that second slice of chocolate cake or to keep pushing even when your heart’s on fire in the middle of a Metabolic Conditioning Circuit.
+When you can find your own reason to turn down that second slice of chocolate cake or to keep pushing even when your heart’s on fire in the middle of a hardcore conditioning circuit.

 Find your eye of the tiger, and you’ll have what it takes to go the distance.